cicerohellmann/android-vcr-pattern/README.md

 - **Pattern-based matching** for dynamic URLs

 The architecture organizes the recording/replay logic into well-structured packages within a single Android application module, making it maintainable and easy to integrate into existing projects.

+---

+### License

+This project does not currently have a license specified.
+Please contact the project owner for licensing information.